 Simplicity.
 The sponge mode is well-understood and has been analyzed intensely.
 It is easily adaptable to a hash function or a MAC.
 The implementation overhead for the decryption is low since the encryption can also be performed with the sole forward direction of the permutation.
 Moreover, a round-reduced permutation is used in between the associated-data blocks to further boost the performance.

 8 Hardware Implementation

-This section considers the character of SimP and $\mathsf{Oribatida}$ for hardware implementations.
+This section reports on hardware implementations of $\mathsf{SimP}$ and $\mathsf{Oribatida}.$